Clothing in India: Traditional clothing

 For men, traditional clothes are the Achkan/Sherwani, Bandhgala, Lungi, Kurta, Angarkha, Jama, Dhoti or Kurta Pajama.
-Additionally, recently western clothing such as trousers and shirts have been accepted as traditional Indian dress by the Government of India.

 Undergarments

 A kaupinam is unsewn while the langota is a sewn loincloth typically worn as underwear in dangal held in akharas, especially wrestling, in order to prevent hernias and hydrocele.

 It is mandatory for Sikhs to wear kacchera.

 It is held in place by a style of wrapping and sometimes with the help of a belt, either as an ornamental and embroidered piece or a flat and simple one, secured around the waist.

 Owing to its widespread popularity throughout India, different languages have different terms to describe dhotis.
 In Marathi, it is called dhotar.
 In Punjabi, it is known as a chadra.
 In Gujarati, it's known as "Dhotiyu", while in Telugu they are called Pancha.
 In Tamil, they are called veyti, and over the dhoti, men wear shirts or kurtas.